 This post contains affiliate links.
 Full disclosure is at the bottom of the article.

 Ever since I (finally) mastered making flaky, buttery shortcrust pastry from scratch a few years back, I’ve been on a quest to expand my savory and sweet pie repertoire.
-I’ve included several of my current favorite tart and galette recipes in my recent cookbook, French Appetizers, but I only recently realized that I hadn’t yet expanded that category on my blog.
-Best excuse to keep churning up batches of shortcrust pastry, ever!
+I’ve included several of my current favorite tart and galette recipes in my recent cookbook, French Appetizers, but then I realized that I hadn’t expanded that category on my blog.
+This was the best excuse to keep churning up batches of shortcrust pastry, ever!

-I first made this Hazelnut and Strawberry Galette about a year ago to celebrate the arrival of local strawberries at my neighborhood market.
+I first made this Hazelnut and Strawberry Galette a couple of years ago to celebrate the arrival of local strawberries at my neighborhood market.
 I made it repeatedly over the summer, switching the choice of berry as the selection evolved at the market, but the hazelnut and strawberry combination remained a favorite.
-I promised myself I’d share the recipe when summer came back around—and now we’re here!
+I’ve made it countless times by now and it was undoubtedly become one of my family’s favorite summer desserts!

-Make it ahead (in parts): Two of the three components in this galette can be made days advance: the shortcrust pastry and the financier batter.
+Two of the three components in this galette can be made days in advance: the shortcrust pastry and the financier batter.
 Keep shortcrust pastry wrapped in plastic and financier batter in an airtight container in the fridge for up to three days.
-Bring the two back to room temperature 30 to 45 minutes before assembling and baking the galette, which should ideally be served warm from the oven.
+Bring the two back to room temperature for 30 to 45 minutes before assembling and baking the galette, which should ideally be served warm from the oven.

 Right: Cover with the strawberries (you can fan them out elegantly, or just dump them over the financier batter!)